 Virginia▼ has 38 variants: Geena, Geenia, Geenya, Genia, Genya, Gigi, Gina▼, Ginella, Ginelle, Ginette, Ginger▼, Gingia, Ginia, Ginnee, Ginni, Ginnie, Ginny, Ginya, Jenell, Jenella, Jenelle, Jinia, Jinjer, Jinnie, Jinny, Verginia, Verginya, Virge, Virge, Virgena, Virgene, Virgenya, Virgie▼, Virgina, Virgine, Virginie, Virginnia and Virgy.

 (male) Middle name pairings:

-Virginia is a very popular first name for women (#35 out of 4276) and also a very popular surname or last name for all people (#36560 out of 88799).
-(1990 U.S. Census)
+Virginia is a very popular first name for women (#35 out of 4276, Top 1%) and also a very popular surname for all people (#47654 out of 150436, Top 32%).
+(2000 U.S. Census)

 Virginia reached its peak rank of #7 in the U.S. in the 1920s, and is presently at #522.
 (2015 Birth Statistics)

 Which version is better?with its variant forms and related girl names.
 Prominent related forms of Virginia (#522 last year) ranked in the Top 2000 are Gina (#1967 last year), Jinnie, Virgie, Virgina, Jenelle, Ginny, Genia, Gigi, Ginger, Geena and Jenell.
 These relations of Virginia were at the height of their popularity a century ago (median #1581) and have become significantly less popular since.